jeroenterheerdt/HAsmartirrigation/README.md

 #### Sensor groups

 For sensor configuration take care to make sure the unit the integration expects is the same as your sensor provides.
-You can choose which sensors to use, the used value like average, maximum, minimum etc.
+You can choose which sensors to use like average, maximum, minimum etc.

 #### HELP